 Instead of a twofold hit, company profits and losses are sent straight to owners/shareholders without a corporate pit stop.
 Business owners then file and pay taxes through their individual returns (not corporate returns).
 Sole proprietorships, partnerships, and S corporations all enjoy this no-double-taxation life.
 Most pass-through businesses are small, but a limited number of large businesses account for most of the profits and economic activity from pass-through entities.

 Tax Reform Wins: How Business Owners Can Save Money

-2018 is looking up for business owners all over the board.
-Through the new bill, pass-through entities can deduct 20 percent of the business income that is passed to their individual return.
-This makes it a great option for low- to mid-income businesses (single-filing threshold is set at $157,500 and the joint-filing threshold at $315,000).
+2018 is looking up for business owners all over the board thanks to the new bill.
+Pass-through entities can now deduct 20 percent of the business income that is passed to their individual return.
+This makes it a great option for low- to mid-income businesses.
+The single-filing threshold is $157,500 and the joint-filing threshold is $315,000.

 Not every situation has a cookie-cutter solution when it comes to business taxes.
 If you’re a business owner, a tax professional can also help you decide on the most cost-efficient business entity and what tax reform means for you.